Gregory J. Blosick, Ph.D.

 University of New Haven.
 (2013 - Present).

 Teach finance at the undergraduate and graduate levels.
-Serve as the faculty coordinator at UNH for the SAP University Alliance program.
+Serve as the faculty coordinator at the University of New Haven for the SAP University Alliance program.
 Work on integrating the SAP ERP software into our business curriculum to enhance internship and job opportunities for our students.
 Work on developing a business intelligence program at the university.
 Integrate the use of financial software into our finance program.
 Assist with the development of a master’s degree program in the finance department.
 Work on the AACSB certification initiative.
 Advise students.
 Work on the Business Ready initiative to improve student skill sets for job opportunities.

 University of New Haven.
 (2007 - 2013).